Blockade actions on the Datteln-Hamm Canal take a stand against colonial exploitation through hard coal mining

 Lünen, October 07.10.2023th, 20, 00:XNUMX a.m – Climate activists from the Anti-Coal Network Still burning successfully end their blockade of the hard coal supply chain to the Lünen power plant on the Datteln-Hamm Canal.
 Activists used kayaks, road blockades and abseiling from a bridge to ensure that no coal could be transported to the power plant for several hours.
 According to the climate justice groups involved, the actions were intended to draw attention to the connection between fossil energy production in Germany and the exploitation of people and nature in the mining regions in Colombia.

-Says this Lara Eckert: “Today we showed that anyone who continues to mine and import hard coal at the expense of people and the environment must expect our resistance.
+Says this Lara Eckert: "We have shown today that anyone who continues to mine and import coal at the expense of people and the environment must expect our resistance.
 We join the courageous resistance of the people in the mining areas in northern Colombia and say: Stop!
-Not a single river, not a single field, not a single kindergarten must be sacrificed for the profit of large energy companies.”
+Not a single river, not a single field, not a single kindergarten must be sacrificed for the profit of large energy companies."

 In Germany, hard coal is used to produce fossil electricity.
 The import of coal from Colombia was recently boosted in the wake of the Ukrainian war and with the end of hard coal imports from Russia.